onisa-jr/chronic-disease-kidney/readme.md

 ## Chronic Kidney Disease (CKD) Prediction API

 This API empowers healthcare professionals and researchers with the ability to predict Chronic Kidney Disease (CKD) stages and classes by leveraging machine learning models.
-It analyzes provided patient data to estimate the class (severity) and stage (progression) of CKD.
+It analyzes provided patient data to estimate the class (severity) and stage (progression) of CKD

 **All requests and responses are formatted in JSON.**